Search

 Artificial Super Intelligence

-While AGI would, at the very least, match human intelligence, Artificial Super Intelligence (ASI) represents a system that surpasses human intelligence.
+While AGI would, at the very least, match human intelligence, Artificial superintelligence (ASI) represents a system that surpasses human intelligence.
 Compared to us, an ASI would exhibit virtually unfathomable cognitive abilities in all areas, including creativity, problem-solving, and decision-making.
 Both AGI and ASI should have the potential for emergence or development capabilities that have not been explicitly programmed.

-However, Super Intelligent AI may represent a higher form of thinking than the human mind is capable of.
+However, super-intelligent AI may represent a higher form of thinking than the human mind is capable of.
 Because of this, it’s hard even fully to imagine what ultimate form this machine intelligence will take.
 Any speculation borders on science fiction, which is why it’s called a technological “singularity,” representing a point where all our existing knowledge ceases to help us extrapolate into the future.

 That being said, speculative examples of what ASI might be capable of are: